In-House Sports & Media Lawyer at Sky Sports in London and Foxtel in Australia.

 Career Change Reflections

-Over a decade on I can reflect and say it was the right time for me to make the move.
-It’s been an interesting journey, with plenty of adjustments needed – a big one being that you have to initially do everything in your new business yourself.
-It’s a shock after coming out of large corporation with all the support that includes.
-I still miss the secretarial support today!
+10 years on I can reflect and say it was the right time for me to make the move.
+It's been an interesting journey, with plenty of adjustments needed - a big one being that you have to initially do everything in your new business yourself.
+It's a shock after coming out of a large corporation with all the support that includes.
+I still miss my secretary today!

 My main tip for making the move is to see it as a process.
 It's very unlikely you will suddenly identify the exact next thing to move to, have a 100% positive mindset about it and make the change without some degree of discomfort.
 This is the same for all significant changes in our lives.